tutorcruncher/tc-api-docs/pages/proforma-invoices/list-all-proforma-invoices.md

 ### List all Proforma Invoicess

-Returns a list of your proforma invoices.
-The proforma invoices are sorted by `date_sent`, with the most recently sent first.
+Returns a list of your Proforma Invoices.
+The Proforma Invoices are sorted by `date_sent`, with the most recently sent first.